TREC-RAG/trec-rag.github.io/docs/_posts/2024-04-17-2024-task-descriptions.md

 toc: false
 ---

-We provide details on our corpus selection and task descripts for the TREC RAG 2024 track.
+We provide details on our corpus selection and task description for the TREC RAG 2024 track.

 ## TREC RAG Corpus Description
 We are happy to introduce the MS MARCO v2.1 document and segment collection for this year's TREC-RAG challenge!